chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 samtools view -F 4 result.sam >result_mapped.sam
 ```

-2. Using Overlap to generate input for PEHaplo
+2. Using the Overlap component in TAR-VIR to recruit reads from given references.

 ```
 cd ..